 Lifestyle factors, including a high fat diet and a sedentary lifestyle, can increase your risk of fatty liver disease.

 While the outlook for people with this condition depends on the underlying cause, a fatty liver won’t work as well as a non-fatty counterpart.
-If a doctor or healthcare professional has diagnosed you with fatty liver disease, they’ll likely recommend lifestyle changes whenever possible.
+If a doctor or healthcare professional has diagnosed you with nonalcoholic fatty liver disease, they’ll likely recommend lifestyle changes whenever possible.

 Here are three common treatments used to help clean a fatty liver.